netlas-io/netlas-cookbook/README.md

-# Using Netlas.io for fun or netstalking
+## Using Netlas.io for Fun or Netstalking

 Netlas, like many other search engines, can be used without any specific purpose, and just explore with its help unexplored corners of the Internet, hoping to find something interesting there.